yongkyung-oh/yongkyung-oh.github.io/_portfolio-mgt/Constellation_Advancement.md

 Senior consultant of <a href="https://www.linkedin.com/company/international-consulting-network---icon/" class="no-uline"> ICON </a> team.
 The team consists of students from UNIST (Korea), UIUC (US), KTH (Sweden), LIU Post (US), and SLUAF (China).

 This project is a part of ICON, which is a student-run, global consultancy that bridges interdisciplinary gaps to connect students to technology and entrepreneurial companies, creating international networks for lifelong bonds.

-Due to NDA, detailed information of the project is not described in this article.
+Under the NDA, detailed information of the project is not described in this article.